bezhermoso/bezhermoso.github.io/app/_posts/2015-10-17-simple-solution-for-tmux-causing-osx-to-freeze-from-time-to-time.md

 sessions and having to "forcibly" turn it off.

-This does not fix `tmux`, but is a simple work-around for a problem that has a potential to be costly.
+This does not fix `tmux`, but is a simple work-around for a problem that has a potential to incur data loss in the future.